 Unfortunately, many pregnant workers ignore their doctor’s notes and recommendations and continue working just as they did prior to the pregnancy.

 More often than not, pregnant employees are advised to perform only light duty work and take frequent breaks as well as avoid physically demanding jobs.
 Failure to comply with these rules may cause miscarriage.
-On the other hand, if your employer ignored or rejected your request for accommodations, light duty work, frequent breaks and/or less physically demanding jobs, and you suffered miscarriage or any other harm, then you might be able to sue your employer.
+On the other hand, if your employer ignored or rejected your request for accommodations, light duty work, frequent breaks, and/or less physically demanding jobs, and you suffered a miscarriage or any other harm, then you might be able to sue your employer.

 Our Los Angeles discrimination attorney also reminds you that if you qualify under the Family Medical Leave Act (FMLA), you are entitled to up to 12 weeks of unpaid leave when giving birth.
 In addition to that, pregnant employees who are about to give birth or have just given birth may qualify to receive temporary disability benefits.